Jens Stoltenberg

-He started his career in government as a State Secretary in the Ministry of the Environment in 1990 and was elected to the Storting in 1993.
-He served as Minister of Industry and Energy from 1993 to 1996 and Minister of Finance from 1996 to 1997.
-He was Prime Minister from 2000 to 2001, was leader of the Labour Party from 2002 to 2014, and served as Prime Minister for a second time from 2005 to 2013.
-The following year, he was named as the 13th Secretary General of NATO, and his term was subsequently extended three times by the NATO heads of state and government.
+Stoltenberg started his career in government as a state secretary in the Ministry of the Environment in 1990 and was elected to the Storting in 1993.
+He was the Minister of Industry and Energy from 1993 to 1996 and Minister of Finance from 1996 to 1997.
+He was prime minister from 2000 to 2001, leader of the Labour Party from 2002 to 2014, and was prime minister for a second time from 2005 to 2013.
+The following year, he was named as the 13th secretary general of NATO, and his term was subsequently extended four times by the NATO heads of state and government.

-Stoltenberg has been described as a cautious politician, belonging to the right-wing of social democracy.
-When he became prime minister in 2000, he was portrayed as the "Norwegian Tony Blair", and his policies were inspired by Blair's New Labour agenda; his first government oversaw the most widespread privatisation by any Norwegian government to that date.
-Stoltenberg said he was both inspired by and wanted to learn from Blair's policies.
-As Secretary-General of NATO, Stoltenberg has worked to strengthen the alliance's military capabilities in response to the Russo-Ukrainian War, and his tenure coincided with the largest increase in NATO defense spending since the Cold War.
+Stoltenberg has been described as a cautious politician, belonging to the right wing of social democracy.
+When he became prime minister in 2000, he was portrayed as the "Norwegian Tony Blair", and his policies were inspired by Blair's New Labour agenda.
+As the second longest-serving high-ranking official in NATO history, Stoltenberg worked to expand the alliance into Eastern Europe and to strengthen the alliance's military capabilities in response to the Russo-Ukrainian War, and his tenure coincided with the largest increase in NATO defense spending since the Cold War.

+On 4 February 2025, after the Centre Party withdrew from the Støre Cabinet, Stoltenberg returned to Norwegian politics by being appointed as the new Minister of Finance, succeeding Trygve Slagsvold Vedum.